 Your premiums will likely be lower if you indulge in activities like reading, bridge and walking than if you are a frequent bungee jumper or parasailer.

-Frequently asked questions about seniors life insurance
+Frequently asked questions about life insurance for seniors

 If you’re looking for a seniors’ life insurance policy, comparing with Savvy will help you sniff out the right one for you and your loved ones.
 Some of the factors worth comparing include: